 After check-in I was escorted to my room on the 21st floor.
 The room had a seaview-facing with a 180 degree view of the Mediteranean Sea.
 The room has all standard features including a mini bar, lock-up safe and television with a variety of pay-per-view items, including full length movies and internet connection.

-One of the highlights of my Shabbat was the buffet-style meals served at dinner, breakfast and lunch.
-Cold cuts, fishes, salads, soups, a carvery, roast vegestables and a large selection of deserts were excellently prepared and slowly appreciated in an afront to my usual fast-food fare hastily eaten at my desk in the office.
+One of the highlights of my Shabbat was the buffet-style meal served at dinner, breakfast and lunch.
+Cold cuts, fishes, salads, soups, a carvery, roast vegetables and a large selection of deserts were excellently prepared and slowly savored in an afront to my usual fast-food fare hastily eaten at my desk in the office.
 Another pleasant suprise was the addition of "traditional Shabbat" foods like chicken soup, lochshen, kugel, kneidlach, kishke and cholent.